 Black Memories Matter

-A collaborative project between Tullie House Museum, Carlisle Library and Archives service and M-Unit to address the lack of diversity within Cumbria's collections.
+A long-term collaborative project between Tullie House Museum and Cumbria Archives to address the lack of diversity within Cumbria's collections and records.

 - Is there anything you would like to share with us, our visitors and future generations?

-- Do you have objects or photographs belonging to or featuring people who live or work in Cumbria?
+- Do you have objects, newspaper articles, photographs of Black or Brown people who live/ have lived in Cumbria?
 We understand people may not wish to part with precious items, so we can accept high quality scans of images or video files.

-- Do you have photographs from the Black Lives Matter gathering in Carlisle in 2020?
+- Do you have photographs or videos from the Black Lives Matter gathering in Carlisle in 2020?

 - Have you collected newspaper articles, written a journal or created artwork?

-If this project speaks to you, or if you'd like more information about submission or simply want to offer feedback please email our curators via firstname.lastname@example.org or speak to Tim Cottingham, Community Services Officer for Carlisle Library & Archives: 07557600606.
+If you're interested in donating or submitting something, if you'd like more information or simply want to offer feedback please email firstname.lastname@example.org or speak to Lindsey Atkinson, Community Engagement producer, Tullie House Museum: 07769326458 or Tim Cottingham, Community Services Officer for Cumbria Archives: 07557600606.

 Please note: There will be a small amount of paperwork to complete for anything you would like us to collect.
 This can be shared directly via email and completed digitally.